Hearable Technology Guide

 What are hearables?

-Hearables are essentially “smart” earbuds.
+Hearables are essentially “smart” earbuds and are a subset of wearables.
 Wikipedia defines hearables and smart earbuds as “technically advanced, electronic in-ear-devices designed for multiple purposes ranging from wireless transmission to communication objectives, medical monitoring, and fitness tracking.”
 There are currently five main categories of hearables:

 On this page, we’ll be focusing specifically on hearing enhancement earbuds that are not registered with the FDA as over-the-counter (OTC) hearing aids.
-You can check out this article for our top-10 best picks for OTC hearing aids.
-For more information on the general true wireless earbud category, check out this article from audio xpress.
-And for more information about “hearing aid hearables” (hearing aids that have been branded as hearables), check out Phonak Virto, Starkey Evolv AI, Signia Insio AX, and Custom Made by ReSound.
+You may wish to check out our top-10 best picks for OTC hearing aids.
+For more information on the general true wireless earbud category, check out this article from our friends at audio xpress.
+And for more information about “hearing aid hearables” (hearing aids that have been branded as hearables), check out Phonak Virto, Starkey Genesis AI and Evolv AI, Signia Silk XI, Signia Insio AX, and Custom Made by ReSound.

 Hearing-enhancement earbuds are sometimes referred to as personal sound amplification products (PSAPs).
-According to the FDA, PSAPs cannot be marketed as a solution for even mild hearing loss, and are intended only as a solution for situational hearing issues; not as an alternative to a hearing aid.
-However, the reality is that many people are using PSAPs / hearables to assist with mild hearing loss, especially in difficult listening situations.
+According to the FDA, PSAPs cannot be marketed as a solution for even mild hearing loss, and they are intended only as a solution for situational hearing issues; not as an alternative to a hearing aid.
+So, for example, you might see these advertised as being good devices for bird watching or hunting.
+However, the reality is that many people are using PSAPs / hearables to assist with mild hearing loss, especially in challenging listening situations.

 How do hearables enhance hearing?

-To enhance hearing, hearables collect sound using a microphone, amplify and process it using advanced digital signal processing technologies, and then provide amplified/processed sound to the ear through a tiny speaker.
+To enhance hearing, hearables collect sound using a microphone, amplify and process it using advanced digital signal processing technologies, and then provide amplified and/or processed sound to the ear through a tiny speaker.
 The sound processing components of hearables are made up of four primary parts:

-Additionally, hearables often feature additional components for Bluetooth connectivity, tap-touch controls, noise cancellation technologies, movement and health sensors, and more.
+Additionally, hearables often feature additional components for Bluetooth connectivity, tap-touch controls, noise cancellation technologies, directional microphones, movement and health sensors, and more.

 How much do hearables cost?